Grunet/digestible-wcag-website/src/index.md

 You're looking at it.
 This applies to both this website and the service.

-If you run into any accessibility hurdles with either, please contact me through [one of the above options](#feedback-section).
+If you run into any accessibility hurdles with either, please contact me through [one of the above feedback options](#feedback-section).

 I aim to treat them like I would any equivalent able-only issues.